mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 ...
 ```

-We have constructed functions in a way that allows us to write hierarchical code.
+We now have constructed functions in a way that allows us to write hierarchical code.
 Since Kotlin allows us to omit syntactic sugar
 we can now define UIs in a way that is both concise and hierarchical.

 ## Specifying properties for the TextField